ilmente/mnTouch/README.md

 No jQuery required (but you can use it).

 ## Version
-The current version is 1.0.4.
+Current version is 1.0.4.

 **1.0.4**
-- added threshold attribute;
+- threshold attribute added

 **1.0.3**
-- added support for cancel events (touchcancel, MSPointerOut);
+- support for cancel events (touchcancel, MSPointerOut) added
-- dynamic handlers improved;
+- dynamic handlers improved